Title: | Using CF-Compliant Calendars with Climate Projection Data |

 It is not possible to create a factor for a period that is shorter than the

-temporal resolution of the source data set from which the cf
+temporal resolution of the source data set from which the t

 argument